pauljeter/pauljeter-astro/src/content/blog/deploying-websites-with-capistrano-andrew-turner-2014-front-porch-front-end-web-developer-conference-in-dallas-texas.md

 \-shared
 \-revisions.log

-note: Make sure to point your web host’s document root to **current** as it is a symlink to the latex release.
+note: Make sure to point your web host's document root to **current** as it is a symlink to the latex release.
 For example, in the above **current** would be a symlink (alias) to **20141007112233**

 * * *